What is telematics?

 Compliance — To improve road safety, drivers of commercial vehicles are required to comply with regulations around hours of service.
 Telematics devices can work as electronic logging devices (ELDs) to help make sure fleets operate legally, providing law enforcement agents with a type of tamper-proof black box that accurately records driving times.

-Reduced costs — Through more efficient management of tracked resources, fleet owners can enjoy reduced expenses as things like fuel costs, breakdowns and overtime are minimized.
-With the support of most manufacturers in the automotive industry and telematics providers, telematics devices can plug into a vehicle’s onboard diagnostic data (the CAN bus system) via the OBD-2 port, and send diagnostic data that allows fleet managers to improve maintenance schedules.
+Reduced costs — Through more efficient management of tracked resources, fleet owners can enjoy reduced expenses as things like fuel costs, breakdowns, and overtime are minimized.
+With the support of most manufacturers in the automotive industry and telematics providers, telematics devices can plug into a vehicle’s onboard diagnostic data (the CAN bus system) via the OBD-2 port, and send diagnostic data that allows fleet managers to improve fleet maintenance schedules.
 This more efficient type of preventative maintenance matches the vehicle’s actual condition, instead of an arbitrary schedule, which can be unnecessarily wasteful.
+This system can also be used for fuel schedules to improve fuel efficiency all throughout your fleet.

 Vehicle telematics is just part of a massive trend being experienced in the internet of things (IOT) sector and it’s set to keep growing with the increasing ubiquity of telematics devices, more wireless networks, cheaper pricing and increasing awareness of the benefits of telematics.